iden3/docs/mkdocs/docs/protocol/zklogin.md

 stateInfo, err := token.VerifyState(ctx, rpc, IdentityContract)
 ```

-## Verification procedure details
+## Verification Procedure

-### Zero-knowledge proof verification
+### Zero-knowledge Proof Verification

-> Groth16 proof are supported now by auth library
+> Groth16 proofs are now supported by the auth library.
->

-Verification keys for circuits are known by the library itself.
-In the future, they can be resolved from circuits registries.
+Verification keys for the circuits can be referred to from the library.
+In the future, they can be resolved from the circuit registries.

-### Extraction of metadata
+### Extraction of Metadata

-Each circuit has a schema of its public inputs that links the public signal name to its position in the resulted array.

-This allows extracting user identifiers and challenges for authentication from proof.
+Each circuit has a schema of its public inputs that links the public signal name to its position in the resulting array.
+This allows extracting user identifiers and challenges from the proof for authentication.

-Other signals are added to the user token ( scope field) as attributes of a specific circuit.

-Circuit public signals schemas are known by this library or can be retrieved from some registry.
+Other signals are added to the user token (scope field) as attributes of a specific circuit.
+The circuit's public signal schemas are known by this library or can be retrieved from a registry.

-### Verification of user identity states
+### Verification of User Identity States

-The blockchain verification algorithm is  used
+The blockchain verification algorithm is used to:

-1. Get state from the blockchain (address of id state contract and URL must be provided by the caller of the library):
+1. Get state from the blockchain (address of the id state contract and URL must be provided by the caller of the library):
-    1. Empty state is returned - it means that identity state hasn’t been updated or updated state hasn’t been published.
-We need to compare id and state.
-If they are different it’s not a genesis state of identity then it’s not valid.
+    1. **Empty State is Returned**: It indicates that the identity state has not been updated or the updated state has not been published.
+We need to compare the id with the state.
+If they are different, it is not the genesis state of the identity and it is not valid.
-    2. The non-empty state is returned and equals to the state in provided proof which means that the user state is fresh enough and we work with the latest user state.
+    2. **Non-empty State is Returned and Equals to the State Provided in Proof**: This indicates that the user state is new and we work with the latest user state.
-    3. The non-empty state is returned and it’s not equal to the state that the user has provided.
-Gets the time of the state transition.
-The verification party can make a decision if it can accept this state based on that time frame
+    3. **Non-empty State is Returned and is not Equal to the State Provided in Proof**: Gets the time of the state transition.
+The verification party can make a decision if it can accept this state based on that time frame.

-2. Verification party can make a decision to accept provided state or not.
+2. Accept or reject the provided state (The verification party makes this decision).

-### Verification of circuits public signals
+### Verification of Circuit's Public Signals

-It can be different kind of verification e.g.
+This verification includes the following:
-1. Check of that issuer states of provided claim proofs are published on the blockchain (same as for identity state)
+1. Check if the issuer states of the provided claim proofs are published on the blockchain (same as for identity state).
-2. Check of query signals, so claim schema and specific values can be verified.
+2. Check the query signals so that the claim schema and the specific values can be verified.